GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/message-controller/chat-message-controller.md

 #### Parameters

-  - text: Text of the message.
+  - `text`: Text of the message.
-  - pinning: Pins the new message. `nil` if should not be pinned.
+  - `pinning`: Pins the new message. `nil` if should not be pinned.
-  - attachments: An array of the attachments for the message. `Note`: can be built-in types, custom attachment types conforming to `AttachmentEnvelope` protocol and `ChatMessageAttachmentSeed`s.
+  - `attachments`: An array of the attachments for the message. `Note`: can be built-in types, custom attachment types conforming to `AttachmentEnvelope` protocol and `ChatMessageAttachmentSeed`s.
-  - showReplyInChannel: Set this flag to `true` if you want the message to be also visible in the channel, not only in the response thread.
+  - `showReplyInChannel`: Set this flag to `true` if you want the message to be also visible in the channel, not only in the response thread.
-  - quotedMessageId: An id of the message new message quotes. (inline reply)
+  - `quotedMessageId`: An id of the message new message quotes. (inline reply)
-  - extraData: Additional extra data of the message object.
+  - `extraData`: Additional extra data of the message object.
-  - completion: Called when saving the message to the local DB finishes.
+  - `completion`: Called when saving the message to the local DB finishes.

 ### `loadPreviousReplies(before:limit:completion:)`